pretix/pretix-docs/docs/tutorial/products.md

 We will now create a sticker product with multiple variations to reflect different colors: purple, black, and glitter.
 Navigate to [Your event] → "Products" → "Products".
 Click the :btn:+ Create a new product: button.
-Name it "Sticker", put it in the "Extras" category and set it to "non-admission product".
+Name it "Sticker", set it to "non-admission product" and put it in the "Extras" category.
 Under "product variations", select "product with multiple variations".
 Select the default price, in our case, 5 euros.
 Then click :btn:Save and continue with more settings:.